Rehabilitation programmes

 Tikanga Māori

-Tikanga Māori programmes are group-based programmes, delivered by Māori service providers that use Māori philosophy, values, knowledge and practices to foster the regeneration of Māori identity and values to encourage offender motivation to address their offending needs.
+Tikanga Māori programmes are group-based programmes, delivered by Māori service providers that use Māori philosophy, values, knowledge and practices to foster the regeneration of Māori identity and values to encourage participants' motivation to address their offending needs.

 Parenting skills programmes